Mike Rupprecht – DK3WN.

 Download ActiveX Controls from the website from DK3WN.

 To register these files one has to open the cmd program with administrator rights if you are running Windows 7 and higher.
-Running cmd as administrator is done by right clicking on the program and selecting “Run as administrator”.
+Running cmd as administrator is done by right clicking on the program and selecting “Run as administrator” or with a current Windows 10 version you can select search, cmd and click to option run as administrator.

 Now change directory to “C:\Libraries\OCX\>” and execute the following command, regsvr32 <filename.ocx>, every time you register a file you will get a message saying the registry was successful.
 Repeat this for every filename.ocx you have to register.